OctopusDeploy/blog/blog/2020-11/breaking-up-monolith-deployments/index.md

 - Databases
 - References third-party docker containers

 The original version of this application embedded the database and table creation within the C# code itself.
 To make a more useful demonstration, I extracted the database activities and placed them into the deployment process.
 In addition, the APIs and Web front end were all dockerized.
 Again, I modified this so they could be deployed to Azure instead of containers.
-The modified version can be found [here](https://github.com/OctopusSamples/PitStop).
+Here's the [modified version](https://github.com/OctopusSamples/PitStop).

 ## Monolithic deployment process
 The modifications to the Pitstop application were to add more pieces to the deployment process.
 Deploying the Pitstop application consists of the following steps: